Ukraine leader asks MPs to annul court ruling on anti-corruption laws | Politics

 Ukraine leader asks MPs to annul court ruling on anti-corruption laws

-Ukrainian President Volodymyr Zelenskiy has asked parliament to annul a Constitutional Court ruling striking down some anti-corruption laws, which campaigners said was a major setback in the fight against graft, and to re-instate them.
-The request, in a presidential draft submitted to parliament early on Friday, is the latest move in tussle over corruption that Zelenskiy has said could jeopardise international aid.
+Ukrainian President Volodymyr Zelenskiy has asked parliament to dissolve the Constitutional Court and annul its ruling striking down some anti-corruption laws, which campaigners said was a major setback in the fight against endemic graft.

-The European Union's delegation to Kyiv warned that its financial assistance was tied to Ukraine's performance on corruption.
-The United States, Canada, Britain and the European Union have backed Ukraine with aid and sanctions on Russia after the 2014 Maidan street protests that ousted a Kremlin-backed leader, but repeatedly pressed Kyiv to quicken the pace of reforms.
+The European Union's delegation to Kyiv warned that its financial assistance was also tied to Ukraine's performance on corruption.

 - READ MORE ON: